What is the One-Period Dividend Discount Model (DDM)?

 Similar to the general dividend discount model, the one-period variation is based on the assumption that the intrinsic value of a stock equals the sum of all future cash flows discounted back to its present value.

-In such a case, when an investor is willing to hold the stock only for one year, there are only two possible cash flows that are generated by the stock: one dividend payment and the selling price of the stock.
+When an investor is willing to hold the stock only for one year, there are only two possible cash flows that are generated by the stock: one dividend payment and the selling price of the stock.
 Thus, in order to find the current fair price of a stock, we must calculate the sum of the future dividend payment and the anticipated selling price discounted back to their present values.

 Formula for the One-Period Dividend Discount Model